-FedRAMP Baseline designations: L=Low, M=Moderate, H=High, T=Tailored Li-SaaS
+FedRAMP Baseline designations: H=High, M=Moderate, T=Tailored Li-SaaS, L=Low

-If requirements a-d, as defined above, are met the CSP will have one (1) year from the date of contract award to achieve FedRAMP authorization.
-During this transitional period, GSA may issue an agency specific authorization (i.e., not FedRAMP) not to exceed one (1) year (to allow the CSP to achieve FedRAMP compliance) leveraging an existing ATO with another Federal Department/Agency (D/A) (with supporting A&A Package).
-The CSP may have a non-FedRAMP ATO with another D/A or be based on the GSA Moderate Impact SaaS Solutions process as described in GSA IT Security Procedural Guide 06-30: Managing Enterprise Cybersecurity Risk.
-The CSP shall make available any existing assessment and authorization package for GSA review and provide necessary documentation and access to facilitate the GSA Moderate Impact SaaS A&A process.
-If a FedRAMP authorization is not obtained within 1 year of contract award; GSA will not be able to use the product for the option years and shall terminate the contract.
+- e.
+If requirements a-d, as defined above, are met, the CSP will have one (1) year from the date of contract award to achieve FedRAMP authorization.
+During this transitional period, GSA may issue an agency specific authorization (i.e., not FedRAMP) not to exceed one (1) year (to allow the CSP to achieve FedRAMP compliance) leveraging either: - an existing ATO with another Federal Department/Agency (D/A) (with supporting A&A Package) OR - a new ATO based on the A&A processes described in GSA IT Security Procedural Guide 06-30: Managing Enterprise Cybersecurity Risk including: - GSA LiSaaS ATO (For Low Impact) For the LiSaaS authorization process the CSP shall, in collaboration with GSA, complete a LiSaaS solution profile and checklist, provide the most recent vulnerability scans for the solution and provide documentation on how flaws/vulnerabilities are remediated. - GSA MiSaaS ATO (For Moderate Impact) For the MiSaaS authorization process the CSP shall document NIST SP 800-53 control implementations in an SSPP template agreed to with GSA and engage an assessor concurred to with GSA to perform an assessment of the NIST SP 800-53 controls, and document POA&Ms to resolve findings and recommendations from the assessment.